lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

     - 5c.
 Subquery Answer: Make a correlated subquery where the subquery depends on some property (in this case the gene ID) of the parent query.
 You'll still need to make use of the `Upregulated` view created above to reduce code redundancy.

+     - SQL Query Pattern

+    SELECT <column>
+    FROM <table1a> AS expressions
+    WHERE experiments.<column>

     - 5d.
 GROUP BY Answer: use GROUP BY & COUNT

+     - SQL Query Pattern

+    SELECT <column>
+    FROM <table1a> AS expressions
+    WHERE experiments.<column>
 ---

-**Q6: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at least three experiments**
+Q6: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at least three experiments
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, DISTINCT, AS, FROM, WHERE, AND, GROUP BY, HAVING, COUNT, VIEW --or-- SUBQUERY

     - 6a.
 VIEW Answer: The caveat here is that while the equality evaluations are transitive, while inequality evaluations are not, and so every case must be covered.

+    - SQL Query Pattern

+    SELECT <column>
+    FROM <table1a> AS expressions
+    WHERE experiments.<column>

     --OR--

     - 6b.
 Subquery Answer: Build in another correlated subquery for your original correlated subquery.

+    - SQL Query Pattern

+    SELECT <column>
+    FROM <table1a> AS expressions
+    WHERE experiments.<column>

     - 6c.
 GROUP BY Answer: Adjust the count evaluation.

+    - SQL Query Pattern

+    SELECT <column>
+    FROM <table1a> AS expressions
+    WHERE experiments.<column>
 ---

-**Q7: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at exactly two experiments**
+Q7: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at exactly two experiments
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, DISTINCT, FROM, WHERE, EXCEPT, GROUP BY, HAVING, COUNT, VIEW --or-- SUBQUERY

     - 7a.
 VIEW Answer: The key here is identifying that taking the set of genes upregulated in two or more experiments and subtracting the set of genes upregulated in three or mor experiments gives the set of genes upregulated in precisely two experiments.
 The answer is the answer to question 5 subtracted by the answer to question 6.

+    - SQL Query Pattern

+    SELECT <column>
+    FROM <table1a> AS expressions
+    WHERE experiments.<column>

     --OR--

     - 7b.
 GROUP BY Answer

+    - SQL Query Pattern

+    SELECT <column>
+    FROM <table1a> AS expressions
+    WHERE experiments.<column>
 ---
 ---
 ## Part 3 - Three Table Queries